Showing posts with label department stores. Show all posts

 1613 - From early 2012 to early 2015 this was Grateful Dog Self-Serve Dog Wash.
 Despite constantly advertising on TexAgs, I was not sold on the idea of a dog wash place--with all the effort it takes to load a filthy dog into your car and pay someone for use with presumably hoses and soap, why not just use your hose at home?
 The place officially closed because the owners were moving back to Dallas (if I read correctly) but I may have a theory on the REAL reason it closed...it just wasn't enough to make ends meet.
 Two years later the space was reopened as Sweet Horse Bubble Tea, a "dessert café" with rolled ice cream and bubble tea.
 Historically, this was once part of (store space-wise) Lewis Shoe Store back in the 1980s (even in 1980).
 I don't have information on what it was prior to that, I know that it was one of the many vacant stores on that end of the shopping center.

-1659 - This was Anna's Linens from the time of the Central Station redevelopment.
-It takes up half of the old Weiner's.
+1659 - This opened in Anna's Linens in 2008.
+It takes up half of the old Weiner's (see next entry).
 In June 2015, Anna's Linens went the way of Weiner's and closed.
 It is now Wally's Party Factory as of summer 2016.
 Within about a year, that became Party City (for reasons I'm not entirely sure of).

 This is one of those 1980s clothing stores that went out of business in October 1985.
 I'm guessing that it died early from the oil bust fallout.

-1705 - "Floppy Joe's Software Store" in 1996, opened sometime in the late 1980s (open by 1989).
 According to comments received (edited for clarity), "Floppy Joe's was a place that rented out mostly PC games and later some console games.
 You left with your rentals in a gallon size Ziploc baggie full of 3.5's.
-I frequented that place quite a bit, a husband and wife ran it, he was going to A&M and I believe went on to work for Dell, really cool people, but a younger guy bought the store (I think he mentioned his grandparents fronting the money), could have been a sign of the times but it did not last after that.
+I frequented that place quite a bit, a husband and wife ran it, he was going to A&M and I believe went on to work for Dell, really cool people, but a younger guy bought the store (I think he mentioned his grandparents fronting the money), could have been a sign of the times but it did not last after that."

-1711 - Payless ShoeSource, but died when it was evicted for Kohl's.
-See the image above (where Cato Fashions was discussed).
+Finally, 1711 was Payless ShoeSource, but it was not replaced when it was evicted.
 In 1980, this was the home of Carnaby Square, a women's clothing shop.

 1713 - This space has flip-flopped between restaurant use and non-restaurant use.
 In 1980 it was Trudi's Restaurant (as per the directory) and the spot of Clothestime (in 1996), though this was a CiCi's Pizza in the late 1990s and early 2000s.
 Post-redevelopment, it was HobbyTown USA (relocated from the Best Buy/Barnes & Noble shopping center) until it closed in January 2016.
 In June 2016, Nothing Bundt Cakes replaced it.